starship/starship/docs/de-DE/config/README.md

 ## Golang

-Das `golang`-Modul zeigt die aktuell installierte Version von Golang.
+The `golang` module shows the currently installed version of Golang.
 By default the module will be shown if any of the following conditions are met:

 - Das aktuelle Verzeichnis enthält eine `go.mod`-Datei
 - Das aktuelle Verzeichnis enthält eine `go.sum`-Datei